mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 What could we do: invert heartbeat propagation so using MariaDB approach of pulling instead of pushing i.e *Candidates* periodically asks *Leader* if its still there. \
 Advantage: leader doesn't need to keep track of

+Unhinged workaround (possibly very stable):

+- Followers are all `SimpleXMLRPCServer`s, each with its own port
+- Leader is the only `client`